Abbreviated Curriculum Vitae (Full CV available upon request)

 “The ‘Free Women’ Nuisance and Riotous Spinsters in 1960s Urban Cameroon.”
 University of Leuven, Leuven, Belgium, October 12, 2017.

 “The Dynamics of African Feminisms.”
 The University of Buea, Department of Women and Gender Studies, Buea, Cameroon, December 2011.

 “Religious Curiosities, Masculinities and the Baha’i Faith in Cameroon, 1950s-1970s.”
 Middle East Center, University of Utah, Salt Lake City, UT, April 12, 2018.

 “Religious Masculinities, Social Calamities and the Baha’i Faith Movement in Cameroon.”
 Kellogg Institute’s Africa Working Group and the Department of History, University of Notre Dame, South Bend, IN, November 1, 2017.

-Gender, Separatism, and Anglophone Nationalism in Twentieth Century Cameroon.
+Gender, Separatist Politics and Embodied Nationalism in Cameroon.
 Works-in-Progress Workshop.
 Center for African Studies, University of California-Berkeley, Berkeley, CA, November 19, 2015.

 “‘Masquerade Girlfriends’: Cosmetic Products, Morality and Gendered Nationalism in West Cameroon, 1961-1972.”
 Symposium on Gender, History, and Sexuality at the University of Texas, Austin, December 5, 2014.